biocorecrg/RNAseq_course_2019/docs/multiqc.md

 ---

 # Combining reports
-At this point we can summarize the work done by using the tool [**multiqc**](https://multiqc.info/).
-First we link our mapping results to QC.
+At this point, we can summarize all the work done by using the tool [**MultiQC**](https://multiqc.info/).
+MultiQC aggregates outputs from many bioinformatics tools across many samples into a single report by searching a given directory for analysis logs and compiling a HTML report.

+First, link our mapping results to the directory QC:
 ```{bash}
 cd QC/
 ln -s ../alignments/* .
 ```

-Then we join the different analyses:
+Then run multiqc on the directory QC to combine all reports:

 ```{bash}
 $RUN multiqc .